 - A step-by-step nutrition guide for hitting your peak on the big day.

-Three Steps For Being Shredded for Your Shoot
+3 Steps For Being Shredded for Your Photoshoot

 Step 1: Beat The Bloat

 This troublesome buildup of gas is often caused by swallowing too much air or results as a byproduct of gut bacteria digesting certain foods.

 By keeping bloating at bay, you’ll not only feel much more comfortable on your shoot, but it’ll also help your stomach appear more slim and toned.
 Win-win!